-- 16.1.1 A presidential stand for the sovereign or head of state and his retinue. - 16.1.2 A stand (A) of honour divided into three (3) sections: - a.
-FIVB members present, Control Committee members, FIVB members and accompanying persons in the central section (twenty-five (25) seats); - b.
-FIVB guests, sponsors, international sports organisations, diplomatic corps, and other VIPs (one hundred (100) seats on the right); and - c.
-Organisers' guests, local sponsors and other high government officials (one hundred (100) seats on the left). - 16.1.3 A press stand (B) for journalists and photographers duly prepared to facilitate their job (electricity, internet etc.) with tables and comfortable seats (as required). - 16.1.4 A stand (C) for team members, players, technicians and other officials (as required by the number of teams). - 16.1.5 A stand (D) for international referees and national and international technical officials (as required by the number of matches to be played daily). - 16.1.6 Technical video facilities:

-An area of 3 x 6 meters must be placed behind one of the court end lines for the use of the participating teams to make technical films and videos for use in match preparation, analysis and scouting.
-This area, as much as possible, should be cantered behind the end line and be raised near the height of the net.
+- 16.1.1 A presidential stand for the sovereign or head of state and his retinue if required. - 16.1.2 A stand (A) for VIP guests with the number of seats in this stand to be determined by the FIVB or its owned companies and agreed with the local organiser. - 16.1.3 A press stand (B) for journalists and photographers duly prepared to facilitate their job (electricity, internet etc.) with tables and comfortable seats (as required). - 16.1.4 A stand (C) for team members, players, technicians and other officials (as required by the number of teams). - 16.1.5 A stand (D) for FIVB International Referees and national and international technical officials (as required by the number of matches to be played daily). - 16.1.6 Technical video facilities: An area of 3 x 6 meters must be placed behind one of the court end lines for the use of the participating teams to make technical films and videos for use in match preparation, analysis and scouting.
+This area, as much as possible, should be behind the end line and be raised near the height of the net.
 This area is reserved for cameras previously checked and approved by the Control Committee and access to it shall be restricted to only one of the accredited members, previously registered, per team.
 The sale or commercialization of any technical video filmed from this area shall entail a fine of CHF 10,000 (ten thousand Swiss Francs) on the National Federation allowing its sale in its country.